-This creamy Mushroom Stroganoff is what dreams are made of.
-The flavor combo between the mushrooms and savory sauce is unbelievable.
+Creamy mushroom stroganoff is what dreams are made of.
+The flavor combo between the mushrooms and savory stroganoff sauce is unbelievable.

-It is made with hearty mushrooms, Greek yogurt, broth, and fresh thyme that are folded in with egg noodles to create the most comforting dinner.
+This mushroom stroganoff recipe is made with hearty mushrooms, Greek yogurt/sour cream, broth, and fresh thyme that are folded in with egg noodles to create the most comforting dinner.

 What is in mushroom stroganoff sauce?